-71 Holy Bible: Containing the Old and New Testaments: King James Version, Judgment 6:25-26, (New York: American Bible Society, n.d.).
+&lt;sup>71 Holy Bible: Containing the Old and New Testaments: King James Version, Judgment 6:25-26, (New York: American Bible Society, n.d.).

-72 Holy Bible: Containing the Old and New Testaments: King James Version, Judgment 6:25-26, (New York: American Bible Society, n.d.).
+&lt;sup>72 Holy Bible: Containing the Old and New Testaments: King James Version, Judgment 6:25-26, (New York: American Bible Society, n.d.).

-73 E Hackmann, "The Just War and Lutheran Theology," Issue 1 Article 11, no. 1 (1985), 1-15, p.
-4, <https://scholars.wlu.ca/cgi/viewcontent.cgi?referer=&httpsredir=1&article=2131&context=consensus>
+&lt;sup>73 E Hackmann, "The Just War and Lutheran Theology," Issue 1 Article 11, no. 1 (1985), 1-15, p.
+4, <https://scholars.wlu.ca/cgi/viewcontent.cgi?referer=&httpsredir=1&article=2131&context=consensus> against it.
+During the Vietnam War and the Iraq War, the United States government faced criticism for what many deemed unjust conflicts.
+In response to the Russian invasion of Ukraine, the Evangelical Church, rooted in the Augsburg Confession, has condemned this action, asserting that Lutheranism does not recognize any alternative to peace and urging Russia to withdraw.

-74C W Heathcote, "The Lutheran Church and the Civil War", Burlington, Iowa, Lutheran Literary Board (1919), p.73.
+&lt;sup>74C W Heathcote, "The Lutheran Church and the Civil War", Burlington, Iowa, Lutheran Literary Board (1919), p.73.